 PERFORMANCE

-SVALT Cooling Dock model DHCR with 2021 14-inch MacBook Pro M1 Max SVALT product design begins with an understanding of how a laptop’s built-in cooling system works, and then moves to researching and testing how to help optimize the laptop’s cooling system while adding supplemental cooling to help increase the laptop’s total cooling capacity, reduce heat degradation, and boost performance potential.
+SVALT Cooling Dock model DHCR 4th gen for 2021-2024 MacBook Pro SVALT product design begins with an understanding of how a laptop’s built-in cooling system works, and then moves to researching and testing how to help optimize the laptop’s cooling system while adding supplemental cooling to help increase the laptop’s total cooling capacity, reduce heat degradation, and boost performance potential.
 Use the following page links to review example tests and learn about performance testing:

-SVALT product models cooling and audio performance comparison graph Summary
+SVALT product models cooling and audio performance comparison graph Testing Summary and Notes

 Cooling and noise performance for each SVALT model varies depending on fan speed.
 The solid bar graphs represent the lowest fan speed configuration and fan speed setting (or no fan in the case of silent heatsink Cooling Dock models), while the lighter transparent bar graphs show the highest fan speed configuration and fan speed setting.